 ”The Ottoman Empire lay at our feet dismembered and impotent, its capital and Caliph at the mercy of our guns.”
 [Harold Nicolson]

-The 28th Rajab 1439 marks the anniversary of the Caliphate’s (Ottoman Empire) formal abolition in Turkey in 1342H/1924 CE.
+The 28th Rajab 1442AH (Friday 12th March 2021) marks the centenary anniversary of the Caliphate’s (Ottoman Empire) formal abolition in Turkey in 1342H/1924 CE.
 The magnitude of this event and its effect on the problems facing the Muslim world today cannot be underestimated.
-After 97 years without a central Islamic authority to implement, protect and propagate Islam it’s important to reflect back on the result of the Caliphate’s destruction.
+After 100 years without a central Islamic authority to implement, protect and propagate Islam it’s important to reflect back on the result of the Caliphate’s destruction.

 Harold Nicholson in his biography on Lord Curzon, the British Foreign Secretary who oversaw the destruction of the Caliphate after signing the Lausanne treaty, summarises the situation of post-Caliphate Turkey.